malan88/standingwater/src/markdown/projects/maudlin.md

     "nltk",
     "materialize css",
     "postgres",
-    "fullstack"
   ]
 ---

-I wanted to do.
-I had written a lot of scrapers, but never a crawler, and I'd never tried scrapy.
+Before this, I had written a lot of scrapers, but never a crawler, and I'd never tried scrapy.
 So I wanted to build a crawler with scrapy, use it to generate sentiment analysis of news articles, and see what news agencies were the most happy or sad or neutral.